astrixgame/apc-ups-broker/README.md

 | cumonbatt | Sec. | Total time on battery |

 All fields in status response can be found in [ubuntu apcupsd docs](https://manpages.ubuntu.com/manpages/bionic/man8/apcaccess.8.html).
+**Note**: Different ups can have different status fields, which you can find out on apcupsd docs.

 ## 🛠️ Tech Stack
 - [Node.js](https://nodejs.org/)